qtiuto/lua-for-android/README.md

      For object types,no conversion.

-     For function,like call proxy with only one type and one one function provided.
+     For function,like call proxy with only one type and one function provided.

-     For table ,if the table convertible,it's converted by the table converter else it's like call proxy with super set to the type and methods set to the table.Additionally,generic type check and conversion will be performed automatically,That's to say,Type such as List<Integer>,List<Short>
-     or List<List<String>> will be supported.
+     For table ,if the table is convertible,it's converted by the table converter else it's like call proxy with super set to the type and methods set to the table if it's valid to be converted to be proxied.Additionally,generic type check and conversion will be performed automatically,That's to say,Type such as List<Integer>,List<Short> or List<List<String>> will be supported.

      User date is treated as integer.